 Spiers & Pond acquired the Royal Hotel in Scarborough in 1964.
 The company built the Viking Hotel in York for £850,000 in 1968.

-Express Dairy was acquired by Grand Metropolitan, a hotels company, in 1969.
+Express Dairy was acquired by Grand Metropolitan in 1969.
 Spiers & Pond was absorbed into the Grand Metropolitan network of hotels.